 CEF assistance is determined through our local grants program.
 When you apply for a CEF grant you will need to apply to the local CEF foundation in your area.
 If you are successful your grant will be awarded and managed by your local foundation.

 CEF grants are non-cash.
 Instead you are reimbursed for education or work related expenses, or a supplier can be paid directly.
 Grants can cover any education or work related expenses, eg. text books, tools, work equipment, petrol, transport, accommodation, computers, internet access.
+Click here for a one page list of what can and can’t be claimed.

 Please note: We are not able to provide grants for the payment of HECS fees or debt.